habibaosama/Connect_4_AI/README.md

 # ***Connect-4 :space_invader:***

-- This project was generated with JAVAFX for to play connect-4 with `computer` or `two players`.
+- This project was generated with JAVAFX, playing connect-4  with `computer` or `two players`.

 ## Authors: